 I am convinced that when people invest themselves in the work of healing, change happens.
 Life can be lived in a higher, calmer, more grounded way.
 Hope can be renewed.
 Light can return—no matter how deep the struggle.

-Contact me for a free 20-minute phone consultation prior to making your first appointment.
+Contact me for a free 20-minute phone consultation prior to making your first appointment to see if we are a good fit.
 I look forward to speaking with you.